cao-khanh-hoang-epita/Simple_API_Exercise/README.md

 # Simple_API_Exercise
- a simple exercise on implementing
+ a simple exercise on implementing API for CRUD service